You are here

 Do I need an attorney to file bankruptcy?

 While it is possible to file a bankruptcy case 'pro se,' that is, without the assistance of an attorney, it is extremely difficult to do so successfully.
 Unincorporated associations, partnerships and corporations must appear though an attorney in Federal Court.
 Hiring a competent attorney is highly recommended.
 You may contact the Maricopa County Lawyer Referral Service at 602-257-4434 for further information.
 The Court also provides walk-in Self Help Centers for visitors who are seeking more information about how the bankruptcy process works.
 The Bankruptcy Section of the State Bar of Arizona provides volunteer attorneys, who will consult with individuals for 20 - 30 minutes without charge concerning their bankruptcy situation.
 The volunteer attorneys are available by appointment only.
 For more information or questions, please contact our front counter staff or call 602-682-4000 (Phx), 520-202-7500 (Tuc) or 800-556-9230 and select 0 (zero) for the receptionist.
-Court staff are unable to provide legal advise and the Court does not provide legal counsel to pro se parties.
+Court staff are unable to provide legal advice and the Court does not provide legal counsel to pro se parties.

 What if the case I am interested in has been archived?
 How do I request an old bankruptcy case file?